Richard-Passos/Desafio-Fullture/README.md

 <br>

 ## :memo: Description
-Challenge from Fullture School, build a website, with home page, contact page and .
+Challenge from Fullture School, build a website, with home page, contact page and catalog page, based on Marvel toys.

 <br>